unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 Of all the armor categories, heavy armor offers the best protection.
 These suits of armor cover the entire body and are designed to stop a wide range of attacks.
 Only proficient warriors can manage their weight and bulk.

-Heavy armor doesn’t let you add your Dexterity modifier to your Armor Class, but it also doesn’t penalize you if your Dexterity modifier is negative.
+Heavy armor doesn't let you add your Dexterity modifier to your Armor Class, but it also doesn't penalize you if your Dexterity modifier is negative.

 **_Power Shell._** Heavy and cumbersome, this powered mech armor gives the wearer enhanced strength, and a tough shell more resistant to damage than the standard pulse armor.
 However it makes it very difficult to be stealthy.
 This armor gives the wearer +2 Strength.